Ranking Structure

 Number in community: One

 Description: The vice president assists the president in running the community as a whole.
-He/ she also has the job of helping manage the high council and the board of owners.
+He/ she also has the job of helping manage the board of directors and the board of owners.
 He/ She is the second highest ranking member, behind the president within the community.
 He/she reports to and only to the president of EGS.
 Together, they work together to ensure that the community is running to its highest potential.
 He/she is a co-owner of EGS.

 Chief of Staff